DIY Cleaning Caddy: The Secret Of Thorough Cleaning

 Here is a cute kids cleaning play set to teach them housekeeping from an early age.

 Use the same homemade cleaner for the toilet as well.
 Spray it all around the toilet and let it sit for 15 minutes.
 Since you have the vinegar in the cleaner it will kill germs and get rid of stains.
 After 15 minutes, sprinkle in some baking soda, as the baking soda is also a magical cleaning powder to use.
 It acts as a gentle abrasive to help with scrubbing and it also absorbs odors.
 Scrub the toilet with a toilet brush and flush when done.
 After that, use a microfiber cloth to clean all around the toilet, such as around the seat, and you are good to go.
 It only takes 10 minutes of your time.

 I hope this helps as much as it is helping our family to stay healthy and be able to clean tremendously.
 I have to admit, ever since I have made these cleaning caddies my house is more sparkling clean than ever.
 It’s easier to carry a small cleaning caddy than taking 100 things with you.

 You not only clean your house quickly by using these homemade cleaners but also save money because, as you know, store-bought cleaners are not cheap.
 They’re not only very expensive but also full of hazardous chemicals.
 I am one of those penny-pinching moms who like to save every penny she can.
 Use a little jar to put extra money into it so you can add those pennies toward your entertainment or fun account.

-Now, grab your pretty cleaning caddy and start cleaning all around the house to welcome spring in your home!
-I am already getting anxious as the spring fever and my nesting nature have already excited me enough to jump right in.
+Now, carry your pretty cleaning caddy and start cleaning all around the house to welcome Spring in your home!
+I am already getting anxious as the Spring fever and my nesting nature have already excited me enough to jump right in.
 As I was growing up, seasonal cleaning was, and still is, one of my favorite things to do.
 I have watched my mother enjoying all the cleaning as well.